D-instanton Effects on the Holographic Weyl Semimetals: Weyl semimetal to insulator transition

-The phase diagram in terms of the temperature, electron mass and the D-instanton number is drawn in Figure \ref{fig:phase}.
-We scaled all the parameters by the Weyl parameter $b$.
-In the figure, the small $m_e/b$ and the small $q/b$ region is covered by the black hole embedding phase and the Minkowski embedding phase exists outside of the black hole embedding region.
+The phase diagram in terms of the temperature, electron mass, and the D-instanton density is shown in Figure \ref{fig:phase}.
+All quantities are scaled by the Weyl parameter $b$.
+In the figure, the region with small $m_e/b$ and the small $q/b$ is dominated by the black hole embedding, while the Minkowski embedding phase exists outside of the black hole embedding region.

-One can verify that the boundary state of the black hole embedding is a metalic phase by the non-linear conductivity calculation which will be discussed in the next section.
-In the Figure \ref{fig:phase} (a), the phase structure in the $q/b =0$ plane is consistent with the result in \cite{BitaghsirFadafan:2020lkh}.
+The boundary state corresponding to the black hole embedding can be identified as a metallic phase via the nonlinear conductivity, which will be discussed in the next section.
+In the Figure \ref{fig:phase} (a), the phase structure in the $q/b =0$ plane agrees with the result of \cite{BitaghsirFadafan:2020lkh}.
 The detailed structure near the origin ($T/b \ll 1$, $m/b \ll 1$ and $q/b\ll 1$) is drawn in Figure \ref{fig:phase} (b).
-As shown in the figure, even though we start with a Weyl semimetal phase at $q/b=0$, there is a phase transition to the insulating phase for large value of $q/b$.
-It means that the instanton number opens a bulk gap and hence Weyl semimetal phase changes to the insulating phase.
+As shown in the figure, even though we start with a Weyl semimetal phase at $q/b=0$, there is a phase transition to the insulating phase for a large value of $q/b$.
+This phenomenon indicates that the instanton density generates a bulk gap, driving the system from a Weyl semimetal to an insulator.

-Figure \ref{fig:phase_for_b} shows Weyl parameter $b$ dependence of the phase transition in the case of $m_e/b=0$.
-In the figure, a horizontal axis corresponds to $q/b=0$ always covered by black hole phase (in other word, WSM phase).
-As we increase the Weyl parameter $b$, the transition from WSM to the insulating phase appears for larger value of $q/b$ (from yellow line to the blue line in the figure).
-It is consistent with the discussion in the previous section.
-The Weyl parameter $b$ tends to make the phase to be an WSM phase, while the instanton number $q$ affects opposite direction.
+Figure \ref{fig:phase_for_b} shows the dependence of the phase transition on the Weyl parameter $b$ at $m_e/b=0$.
+The horizontal axis corresponds to $q/b$, and the line $q/b=0$ is always in the black hole(WSM) phase.
+As $b$ increases, the transition from the Weyl semimetal to the insulating phase occurs at larger values of $q/b$ (from the yellow line to the blue line in the figure).
+This is consistent with our earlier observation: the Weyl parameter $b$ favors the Weyl semimetal phase, while the instanton density $q$ drives the system toward an insulating phase.